-PRODUCT DESIGN - WOODEN TOYS - ELECTIVE UNIT
+PRODUCT DESIGN - WOOD - ELECTIVE UNIT

-In this course, students design and produce a range of wooden toys.
-This will involve simple material testing, looking at design issues relating to their product including function and aesthetics.
-Students will become aware of safe working practices and environmental issues.
-Students will develop skills with regard to work practices and related competency in tool handling and techniques.
+In this course, students design and produce a range of wooden products.
+This will involve simple material testing, exploring design issues relating to their product including function and aesthetics.
+Students will become aware of safe working practises and environmental issues.
+Students will develop skills with regard to work practises and related competency in tool handling and techniques.

 - Safe and correct work practices

 - Principles of design

-- Drawing and Design Skills
+- Drawing and design skills

-- Material Testing
+- Material testing

 - Fabrication and assembly skills

 - Evaluation techniques